-- If the cruise control system malfunctions, it cancels automatically.
-The SET indicator light in the instrument panel then blinks to warn the driver. - If the SET indicator light blinks, turn the cruise control switch off and have the system checked by a NISSAN dealer.
+• If the cruise control system malfunctions, it cancels automatically.
+The SET indicator light in the vehicle information display then blinks to warn the driver, see "Vehicle information display" in the "Instruments and controls" section.

-The SET indicator light may blink when the cruise control switch is turned ON while pushing the ACCEL/RES, COAST/SET, or CANCEL switch.
+- If the SET indicator light blinks, push the cruise control ON-OFF switch off and have the system checked by a NISSAN dealer. - The SET indicator light may blink when the cruise control ON-OFF switch is pushed ON while pushing ACCEL/RES. the COAST/SET, or CANCEL switch.
 To properly set the cruise control system, use the following procedures.